D895-cyber/NewCrm/RENDER_DEPLOYMENT_GUIDE.md

 ## Troubleshooting

+### Build Errors

+#### "vite: not found" Error
+This happens when you try to deploy the entire monorepo as a single service. **Solution**:
+1. Delete the failed deployment
+2. Create **two separate services** as described above
+3. Use `backend` and `frontend` as root directories respectively

+#### Workspace Build Issues
+If you see workspace-related errors:
+1. Make sure you're deploying each service separately
+2. Don't use the root directory for deployment
+3. Each service should have its own build process

 ### CORS Issues
 - Ensure `FRONTEND_URL` in backend matches your frontend URL
 - Check that both services are deployed and running